mnemosx/github-repos-explorer/README.md

 :heavy_check_mark: User list is paginated (using 'Load More' button)
 :heavy_check_mark: Fetched data is cached in memory and also in localStorage (for persistence between app launches)
 :heavy_check_mark: 'No results' page is displayed when request returns 0 items
-:heavy_multiplication_x: Start screen displays past searches which are persistent between app launches
+:heavy_check_mark: Start screen displays past searches (last 15 by FIFO) which are persistent between app launches
-:heavy_multiplication_x: Mobile friendly
+:heavy_check_mark: Mobile friendly
 :heavy_multiplication_x: Tested using Cypress
 :heavy_multiplication_x: User can like repos